 Many gardeners growing in a raised bed ask “Is pressure treated wood safe for gardens”?
 They fear the chemicals used in the treated wood of the raised bed will leach into the soil and the plants.

 Many years ago, gardeners embraced the introduction of pressure-treated lumber impregnated with CCA (chromated copper arsenate) as a dream come true.
-It boasted longer life than untreated wood and improved longevity than the rot-resistant species such as redwood.
+It boasts longer life than untreated wood, keeps termites, carpenter ants, carpenter bees, and other wood-gnawing insects, and improves longevity than rot-resistant species such as redwood.

 Word started leaking out that the CCA-treated wood was not so safe after all.
-Reports circulated that the chemicals found their way into the soil, which set off a debate on using pressure-treated wood in vegetable gardening and in building raised garden beds.
+Reports circulated that the chemicals found their way into the soil, which set off a debate on using pressure-treated wood for garden beds and vegetable gardening.

 What Compounds Are Used For Treating Pressure Treated Lumber?

 The pressure-treated lumber can be non-toxic or toxic.
 It depends on the preservatives used to treat the wood.
-Wood treated with CCA or chromated copper arsenate can leach arsenic, a very toxic compound.
+Wood treated with CCA or chromated copper arsenate contain chemical such as chromium, copper, and arsenic, a very toxic compound.